-Chairperson and CEO of WWE Vince McMahon is notorious for hating people that smell of cigarette smoke.
+Chairperson and CEO of WWE, Vince McMahon, is notorious for hating people that smell cigarette smoke.
 So, it’s a little surprising to see him on the cover of the 1999 November-December issue of Cigar Aficionado.
 In the issue, he says his interest in cigars started when he saw Dr. Jerry Graham as a kid.
 He also mentions smoking Davidoff Double R. “That’s about all I smoke,” McMahon reportedly says.
 McMahon was born to Capitol Wrestling Corporation promoter Vincent J. McMahon, but he didn’t meet his father until age 12.

 One of Cena’s top taunts is when he waves his hand in front of his face, saying, “You can’t see me!” but gives a small tour of his “gentlemen’s room” for muscleandfitness.com.
 He makes it clear it’s not a man cave.
-Besides wrestling, the former “Doctor of Thuganomics” can be seen in DC Comics movie adaptation of The Suicide Squad as Peacemaker with a rumored spinoff in the mix.
-As far as specifics on which cigars John enjoys, details are sparse.
+Besides wrestling, the former “Doctor of Thuganomics” can be seen in the DC Comics movie adaptation of The Suicide Squad as Peacemaker with a rumored spinoff in the mix.
+As far as specifics on which cigars Cena enjoys, details are sparse.
 He declines to comment on his favorites (maybe he’s holding out for an endorsement deal?).

-Professional wrestler Cody Rhodes is the son of the renown “The American Dream” Dusty Rhodes.
+Professional wrestler Cody Rhodes is the son of the renowned “The American Dream” Dusty Rhodes.
 He’s also the half-brother of Dustin Runnels, AKA Goldust.
-Cody Rhodes has held 14 different championships in several wrestling promotions, including WWE, and served as executive vice president of All Elite Wrestling.
-In 2018, he teamed up with fellow AEW professional wrestlers Frankie Kazarian and Sam Leccia of Leccia Tobacco to start his own cigar brand, American Rebel Cigars.
+Cody Rhodes has held 14 championships in several wrestling promotions, including WWE, and served as executive vice president of All Elite Wrestling.
+In 2018, he teamed up with fellow AEW professional wrestlers Frankie Kazarian and Sam Leccia of Leccia Tobacco to start his cigar brand, American Rebel Cigars.

 Jesse “The Body” Ventura